 The changes around the number of players on-court, center-jump after a made basket, and induction of the 3-point line were certainly momentous factors.
 Factors to produce continuity between the competing players/teams in a concentrated space.
 In the end, the results have yielded a game enjoyable to players and spectators.

-Today’s equipment and apparel is light-years from the game’s inventor Dr. James Naismith and his original game plan.
+Today’s equipment and apparel is light-years removed from the game’s inventor and the original game plan.
 Players want to maximize their ability to get-off-the-floor and be quick (lateral and unilateral) yet remain comfortable and protected during play.
 Consequently, the technological advances to shoes, socks, shorts, shirts/uniforms have been immense over the last three decades.
 Advances with the premise to not only regulate a player’s movement and temperature but monitor a player’s heart rate and brain activity so coaches can effectively assess “internal and external” factors affecting players throughout the course of the game.

 A piece of technology that has enhanced the game for players and coaches are applications to record, view, and assess.
 Using a device such as a smartphone or tablet, a coach or player can track and chart shots during an individual’s workout.
 One of the most popular applications on the market today is HomeCourt, an application utilized and referenced in the STEM Sports Basketball Curriculum – Module 7.1 – “Shot Tracking with Technology”.
 It is a productive tool to observe and reflect a player’s progression and/or areas in which he/she needs to advance their game.

 The HomeCourt application is just one of many, many examples of technological advancements in the game of basketball, however, it is a tool that uniquely encompasses each component of STEM, and is effectively utilized as part of the STEM Sports®️ Basketball Curriculum.
 These examples include the following: